khalilullahalfaath/khalilullahalfaath.github.io/content/posts/meditation/index.md

   - Essay
   - Reflection
 ---
-This long essay is mainly inspired by Marcus Aurelius Meditation.
+This long essay is mainly inspired by Marcus Aurelius’s Meditation.
 I am trying to make this essay more poetic, to challenge myself in writing in English.

-I did mot write this essay to be admired, nor to teach others how to live, but to remind myself.
+I did not write this essay to be admired, nor to teach others how to live, but to remind myself.
 Of who I am, of who I must strive to be, and of the people whose virtues I hope to reflect.

 ## Book 1

 > This book records the virtues I have inherited from those who came before I am, from what I heard and told, and those who I have lived beside, from what I experienced and learnt, and also those who I have never met, whose works nonetheless have shaped the person who I am.

-From my mother: I learnt discipline, patience, and hard work; to have always put education first, and be grateful, whatever the result is, good or bad; She rarely displayed affection in the way others might expect.
+From my mother: I learnt discipline, patience, and hard work; to have always put my education first, and be grateful, whatever the result is, good or bad; She rarely displayed affection in the way others might expect.
 But in time, I understood that every sacrifice, every silent act, every order and yelling, was her way of saying *I care*.

+Further, to always put my best in my works, my colleagues, and my family; to be responsible with my work, and not relying on others; to not procrastinate, and always come early; to avoid any wrongdoings, especially corruption, nepotism, selfishness, and greed, even in thought.

 From my father: responsibility, love of family, and generosity; to always make contact, and always believe that “you reap what you sow”; He taught me to endure suffering in silence, but to remain kind; Though his years were few, everyone still remember his goodness;